Shuai jiao: History

-"Jiao li" (角力) was first referenced in the Classic of Rites during the Zhou Dynasty.
+Jiao li was first referenced in the Classic of Rites during the Zhou dynasty.
 Jiao li supplemented throwing techniques with strikes, blocks, joint locks and attacks on pressure points.
 These exercises were practiced in the winter by soldiers who also practiced archery and studied military strategy.

 Jiao li eventually became a public sport held for court amusement as well as for recruiting the best fighters.
 Competitors wrestled each other on a raised platform called a "lei tai" for the potential reward of being hired as a bodyguard to the emperor or a martial arts instructor for the Imperial Military.
 Jiao li was taught to soldiers in China over many centuries and its popularity among the military guaranteed its influence on later Chinese martial arts through the end of the Qing dynasty.

 Qing dynasty and Republican Era

 The Manchu rulers of the Qing dynasty enjoyed wrestling.
 In the Qing dynasty, wrestling was referred to as liaojiao, guanjiao, buku and jueli/jiaoli.
 The Kangxi Emperor was reported to have established the Shanpuying (Manchu: buku kifu kvwaran).
 This was an institution dedicated to training wrestlers.
 The camp was located in Beijing and counted 300 members, of which 50 were archers, 50 were riders and the remaining 200 were wrestlers.
 The camp was split into two wings, left and right, based on which way the direction the camps are located from the perspective of the Imperial Palace.
-Each of the wings was headed by a different wing commander, both of whom answered to the same Zongtong Dachen 總統大臣 (President).
+Each of the wings was headed by a different wing commander, both of whom answered to the same Zongtong Dachen (總統大臣; "President").
 The likely purpose of this split of the camp, Yuhuan writes, was to stimulate rivalry between the two sides so that the wrestlers would always remain competitive.
-Its members, also called Puhu (or Buku in Manchu) were expected to perform a variety of duties such as guarding the Emperor and wrestling with Central-Asian tribute bearers.
+Its members, also called puhu (or buku in Manchu) were expected to perform a variety of duties such as guarding the emperor and wrestling with Central-Asian tribute bearers.